richanynguon/PathToHokage/Embedded_System/coursera_ese/src/Tooling.md

 - Access methods
 - Defines for bit fields and bit masks

+To find register address to your microcontroller you must checkout your data sheet.

 ## Linker File
 ---
 The compiled memory sections of a compiled executable will be relocated by referencing a symbol name.
 Symbol names are referred to as memory sub segments.